AgoraIO-Community/ag-iot-ios-app/README.md

 ## Installation

-AgoraIotSdk is available through [CocoaPods](https://cocoapods.org).
+AgoraIotLink is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby